goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 The named pipe is opened in write-only mode.
 It sends _ping_ a hundred times to the server using the named pipe called `/tmp/ping`.
 It signifies that it's done by sending _end_.
 When it's done, it closes the file.
 The write will blocked until there's at least one process that tries to read from the pipe.

+Note that data is sent as a byte string and not as a regular string.

 Here's the server

 ```python